Get GDPR Compliant With Act-On

 Who does GDPR apply to?

 GDPR applies to persons and entities of all sizes that process personal data of EU residents, regardless of where they are based.
 These regulations apply to both data controllers and data processors, including third parties such as cloud providers.
-Under the GDPR Act-On is a processor and our clients are Controllers.
+Under GDPR, Act-On is a processor and our clients are Controllers.

 Where does GDPR apply?